Longreach

 Table Chart PROFILE FAQ

-Longreach features high concentrations of lone person households, with a fairly typical median household size
+Longreach features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 63.3% of all households, including 24.2% composed of couples with children, 28.3% consisting of couples without children, and 10.0% being single parent families.
-Non-family households make up the remaining 36.7%, with lone person households at 32.9% and group households comprising 3.5% of the total.
-The median household size is 2.3 people, which aligns with the average for the Rest of Qld.
+Family households constitute 63.3% of all households, including 24.2% couples with children, 28.3% couples without children, and 10.0% single parent families.
+Non-family households account for the remaining 36.7%, with lone person households at 32.9% and group households comprising 3.5%.
+The median household size is 2.3 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households